This page looks best with JavaScript enabled

 }

-We create the unit test that will verify that calling the Hello() function returns the correct value:
+We create the unit test which will check that the hello() function returns a correct value,

 vi name_test.go